 Kreygasm is mostly used to express pleasure.

-John “TotalBiscuit” Bain is one of the most popular video game reviewers in the world and he just so happens to have one of the most popular Twitch emotes in the world.
+John “TotalBiscuit” Bain was one of the most popular video game reviewers in the world and he just so happens to have one of the most popular Twitch emotes in the world.
 His laughing face, LUL, debuted in 2016 and instantly became one of the most used emotes on the site.

 As one would expect, LUL is used to express laughter.